Carpe diem! Now it's the best time for you to start learning Latin and speak like a true Roman emperor...

 Color is omnipresent in our lives.
 From the very first moment we become aware of our surroundings, color stimulates our senses.
 Our mother’s blue eyes comfort us, the yellow banana makes us drool, the red toy car brings excitement and the green veggies are “healthy but disgusting”.
 Naturally, the colors are some of the first words we learn not just in our native language, but in any language.
-So let’s dive right in and learn how to say red, blue, green and orange in Spanish, French, Japanese and 20 other languages.
+So let’s dive right in and learn how to say red, blue, green and orange in Spanish.

 The colors in Spanish